Rhonda Korol, Professor

 Minors: Psychology, Human Services

-In the Psychology and Human Services Department, we provide students with the coursework and practical field experience that prepare graduates for entry-level human service and psychology positions as well as continued study at the graduate level.
+In the Psychology and Human Services Department, we provide students with the coursework and practical field experience that prepares graduates for entry-level human service and psychology positions and continued study at the graduate level.

 Our program provides students with a solid foundation in psychological and developmental theory along with an emphasis on experiential learning.
 This is a flexible program which prepares graduates for entry-level human services positions and for success in a variety of graduate programs such as social work, psychology, or counseling.

 Upon graduation, students with a degree in Applied Psychology and Human Services are qualified for positions in a variety of settings including social services agencies, the correctional system, schools, hospitals, and research facilities.
 Graduates of our program are often employed as behavioral interventionists, substance abuse counselors, child protection case workers, or probation and parole officers.
 Students are well-prepared for graduate study to pursue careers as guidance counselors, social workers, psychologists, and in related fields such as medicine, nursing, public policy, law enforcement, and business administration.

 Unique Program Features

 This program emphasizes a strong foundation in theory.
 Students become well versed in the variety of psychological theories that help to explain human behavior in the social environment.
 They also develop analytic skills, problem-solving skills, professionalism, and ethical decision making which they can apply to “real-life” problems that arise in the field.
 Students are challenged to learn about themselves, their strengths, and their areas for continued growth and self-care.
 A systems perspective, how the larger society impacts their work, is also important.
 Particular attention is paid to issues of poverty, diversity, and oppression, and how to advocate for social justice in these areas.
 Students are encouraged to think of themselves as potential leaders in the fields of psychology and human services.